STONEKONG/RL_Algorithems/readme.md

-# Gride world game
+# Grid world game
-This is an easy example of gride world game based on deep q networks.
+This is an easy example of grid world game based on deep q networks.
 In this world, the agent learns to search gold and elude fire.

 ### Train
 ```